 RECOMMENDED LUXURY HOTELS (+ REVIEWS)

-Please visit my top 10 lists of the best luxury hotels in Japan and the best luxury hotels in Tokyo if you are eager to know how I rank Japan’s top properties according to my own experience at each one of them.
+Consider visiting my top 10 lists if you are eager to know how I rank Japan’s top hotels, based on my own experience:

-Below, you find my reviews of luxury hotels in Japan (with a list of pros, cons, and tips to save money per property).
+Below, you find my reviews of hotels in Japan (with pros, cons, and tips to save money per hotel).

 - Hotel review: The Ritz-Carlton Kyoto (Japan)